rameshvarun/proctor/README.md

 ![](proctor.gif)

 This is the source code for Proctor, a horror game I released on Itch.io in 2018.
 It doesn't contain the game's assets, only the code and some external libraries.
-The game assets can be easily extracted from the `.love` distributed on itch.io.
+The game assets can be extracted from the `.love` distributed on itch.io.

 ## External Content Included
 - [Penlight](https://github.com/lunarmodules/Penlight) (MIT)